How to plan a wedding

 Two ways of doing this.
 Do it yourself or pay for it to be done for you.

 You need to work out the time it would take you to do it yourself and whether the time is worth paying someone else!
-I personally think making them yourself is great as you can call in the mums, friends etc to help and this make them feel part of your big day.
+I personally think making them yourself is great as you can call the mums, friends etc to help and this makes them feel part of your big day.
 (Also keeps them out of the way of the bigger things!!)

 Get down to Hobby Craft for some fantastic ideas, look on Google and get typing then printing then cutting then folding the tying!
 This can be a really good way to get more people involved in the wedding and takes the pressure off you having to do everything.
 (Also helps to keep the costs down!)